Having enough money when you're studying can be a challenge - so it's best to try and sort out how you're going to fund your study before you start.

 Do you need to apply for a loan for course fees, a new laptop or other study materials or for living costs?
 Or an allowance for living costs?

-If you're not sure what you can apply for or for help with an application, come in and see our friendly Student Advisors at either MIT Otara (South Campus) L106 – L110, or MIT Manukau (Floor 2 reception) for help with applying for a Student Loan and Allowance or check out the StudyLink website.
+If you're not sure what you can apply for or for help with an application, come in and see our friendly Student Advisors at either MIT Otara (North Campus) in the Dilworth Building NA Block, or MIT Manukau (Floor 2 reception) for help with applying for a Student Loan and Allowance or check out the StudyLink website.

 How much you can get for a student allowance depends on your income, your living situation and your parents income (if you're under 24 years).